scaffold-eth/se-2-challenges/README.md

 ## 👇🏼 Quick Break-Down 👛

-This is a smart contract that acts as an off-chain signature-based shared wallet amongst different signers that showcases use of meta-transaction knowledge and ECDSA `recover()`.
+This is a smart contract that acts as an offchain signature-based shared wallet amongst different signers that showcases use of meta-transaction knowledge and ECDSA `recover()`.

 > If you are unfamiliar with these concepts, check out all the [ETH.BUILD videos](https://www.youtube.com/watch?v=CbbcISQvy1E&ab_channel=AustinGriffith) by Austin Griffith, especially the Meta Transactions one!